jamalosman/banoffee/README.md

 - Follow [these instructions](http://ionicframework.com/docs/guide/publishing.html) to generate and sign the .apk file.
 - Executing '$ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000' will generate your keystore file in the directory you executed the command. _.gitignore_ is set to ignore keystore files stored in the ionic folder, if you choose to store it outside of the apk folder.
 - Sign your app with `$ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore android-release-unsigned.apk alias_name`
-- Update the deploy-android.sh / deploy-tags.sh scripts in the deploy-scripts folder.
-When uploading to HockeyApp, make sure the APP_FILE is set to the android-release-unsigned.apk file.
+- Update the __deploy-android.sh__ and __deploy-tags.sh__ scripts in the deploy-scripts folder.
+When uploading to HockeyApp, make sure the __APP_FILE__ is set to the __android-release-unsigned.apk__ file.
+- Run the deploy-Android Gulp task `$ gulp deploy-Android`

 ###### Publishing to Google Play Store
 - To use the zipalign command `$ zipalign -v 4 android-release-unsigned.apk <App Name>.apk`, copy the zipalign file from android-sdk-macosx/build-tools and paste in android-sdk-macosx/tools.
-Only use the zipalign command below if you wish to publish to Google Play store.
+Only use the zipalign command if are publishing to the Google Play store.

 ##### Future Deployment
 - Run the deploy-Android Gulp task `$ gulp deploy-Android`